PurdueNWP/M1_SU2023/Week1/project.md

 The goal is to visualize the surface temperature of the Jan 2016 Blizzard.
 Then, we will render this Quarto file to generate a polished report.
 A Quarto (`qmd`) file  is available in `~/M1_SP2023/Week1`, named [`Assignment1_Getting_Started.qmd`](Assignment1_Getting_Started.qmd).

-Please follow this video to complete the exercise and upload your report in Word document to the Brightspace.
+Please follow this video to complete the exercise and upload your report in Word document to the Brightspace. (**Important: Say No when asked if you want to install `miniconda`.**)

  - [![Prof. Tung Video Demo of Assignment 1](http://img.youtube.com/vi/qKRFsKhWZVA/0.jpg)](https://mediaspace.itap.purdue.edu/media/Computing_Lab_Assignment1/1_arudt6d0 "Assignment 1 Demo")